-Table A.3-4 Top Fleet Program Risks Risk Level Threat/ Opportunity Risk Score Risk Management Strategy Project Impacts/crashes of traffic with fleet vehicles 58.7 Well-lit vehicles, driver awarenes Project (T)4 × (C)4.9 × (V)3 lessons learned Project Lack of parts availability (partly due to age and 33 More budget to allow for this Project c obsolescence) limiting number of vehicles in use (T)5 x (C)3.3 x (V)2
+Risk Level Threat/ Opportunity Risk Score Risk Management Strategy Project Impacts/crashes of traffic with fleet vehicles 58.7 Well-lit vehicles, driver awareness, Project (L)4 x (C)4.9 x (V)3 lessons learned

 This asset plan shows planned funding for fleet assets from 2022-31.
 For the first four years of this period, official planning budgets have been adopted by the Transportation Commission.
 For fiscal year 2026 and beyond, annual budgets in this plan are held at fiscal 2025 levels.